albar965/littlenavmap-manual/src/en/SEARCH.rst

     Click the dropdown menu.
 This will indicate if there are changes in the related section.
     Facilities are all the airport properties like add-on, tower and so on in this example.
-    *Little Navmap* ignores sections in the search which are not visible (unchecked in the drop down menu).
+    *Little Navmap* ignores sections in the search which are not visible (deselected in the drop down menu).
     (1) has changes in a visible section (``Lighted``) and (2) has changes in a hidden section (``Runway``) which are ignored.